B-tech383/marketnestbackend/replit.md

 # Overview

-This is Market Nest, a professional e-commerce marketplace built with PHP and SQLite.
+This is Market Nest, a professional e-commerce marketplace built with PHP and MySQL.
 The application features a complete e-commerce platform with user management, vendor system, product catalog, shopping cart, order management, and advanced shipment tracking capabilities.
-The project has been successfully rebranded and redesigned with modern, Amazon-level UI and is running on port 5000.
+The project has been successfully rebranded and redesigned with modern, Amazon-level UI and is configured for both Replit and XAMPP environments.

 # User Preferences